ulkarz/Survey/README.md

 - - -
 ## DESCRIPTION
 Our project's name is VIProgrammers.
-Basically, it's a customer satisfaction survey website.
-User can create the satisfaction survey, view them, update a survey or delete it.
+Basically, it's a Survey Factory website.
+If you choose to create an account with us, you will be able to create your own surveys and publish it.
+Any user is allowed to answer to any active survey and account holders can track their responses.
 - - -
 ## Prerequisite
 Please install node_modules for running our application